 The Selle Italia SLR Tekno is an extremely lightweight saddle although its lack of padding makes it feel firmer than most so it has to fit you very well if you're going to stay comfortable on longer rides.

 The SLR Tekno's main selling point is its weight.
 Ours hit the scales at just 96g (Selle Italia claim 90g).
 You could reasonably say that anything under 200g falls into the lightweight category, sub-150g is superlight, and below 100g is nuts.

 We can't say this is among the most comfortable saddles we've ever used but it's far from the least.
 It feels firm but we could live with it easily enough, especially when used on a bike with a fairly flexible 27.2mm diameter seatpost.
 We know of people who rack up 100-milers on this saddle and think nothing of it.
 We'd save it for race day.
 I'd certainly use it for a crit or a short road race where weight is a more important factor than long-ride comfort.
 You might be saving just 100g or so over a regular lightweight saddle, but if you're a weight weenie focusing on marginal gains it all counts.

 The Selle Italia Flite Tekno Flow saddle is an updated classic that's lost weight and some of the usual depth of cushioning, and gained a slightly flatter and wider shape.
 It’s a lightweight saddle with a fairly shallow amount of padding, but the flex in the shell, especially through the central section, means it feels firm rather than harsh.

-At its £313.99 RRP this is the most expensive saddle we’ve ever tested, but it can be found a lot cheaper than that eye-watering figure.
+At its £344.99 RRP this is the most expensive saddle we’ve ever tested, but it can sometimes be found a lot cheaper than that eye-watering figure.

 Weight: 164g Hairsine ratio: 0.57